Angel-ML/angel/docs/algo/kmeans_on_angel_en.md

 ## Mini-batch KMeans
-"Web-Scale K-Means Clustering" proposes a modified KMeans algorithm to address the latency, scalability and sparsity requirements in user-facing web applications, using mini-batch optimization for learning, as shown below:
+"Web-Scale K-Means Clustering" proposes a improved KMeans algorithm to address the latency, scalability and sparsity requirements in user-facing web applications, using mini-batch optimization for training.
+As shown below:

 ![mini_batch_kmeans](../img/mini_batch_kmeans.png)